 - Search for a keyword within the tool

-- Scroll to the bottom of the results page within the tool, there will list the top 20 sites ranking for that keyword
+- Scroll to the bottom of the results page within the tool and find the top 20 sites ranking for that keyword

 - Look through that list to find blog post articles that Google is ranking

-The key to outranking these other blog posts or product pages, is that the new content you create needs to goes above and beyond and add more user value than what these other websites offer.
+The key to outranking these other blog posts or product pages is that the new content you create needs to goes above and beyond and add more user value than what these other websites offer.

 Mine Your PPC Campaign Data